SurajSa-19/everybody_knows/README.md

-this is the begining of a hero.
+this is the beginning of a hero.
 The hero is me.